Climb Ben Lomond

 How difficult is it to climb Ben Lomond?

 It's a strenuous but achievable climb.
-The path (as we will go into greater detail) is very good.
-However, as with any walk, you should take extra care after rainfalls and cold conditions.
+The path (as we will discuss in greater detail) is very good.
+However, as with any walk, you should take extra care after rainfall and cold conditions.
+If you have reasonable fitness you will be fine, allow plenty of time and take it easy.

 Can I cycle on Ben Lomond?

-There aren’t any rules that prevent you from cycling on Ben Lomond; I’ve seen some attempt it and fall off, though, as it’s not the easiest.
-So not something that is recommended.
+No rules prevent you from cycling on Ben Lomond; I’ve seen some attempt it and fall off, though, as it’s not the easiest.
+So, it's not recommended.

 What should I take on my Ben Lomond climb?

-Like any lengthy walk, be prepared, and have plenty of water, food, and layers of clothing.
+Like any lengthy walk, be prepared and have plenty of water, food, and layers of clothing.
 On some days, the temperature can be highly variable at different points.
 Good walking boots are recommended, although we see many with trainers!
-Also, consider walking poles, as they make climbing and the descent much more effortless.
+Also, consider walking poles, which make climbing and the descent much more effortless.

 Wear sunscreen and smidge (midge repellent), and bring snacks/lunch.
 You could stock up at The Village Shop in Balmaha, next to the Oak Tree Inn (the last shop before Rowardennan.)